polterguy/micro/README.md

                     innerValue:This is our third view
 ```

-Your **[micro.widgets.tab]** widget needs a collection of one or more **[view]**.
+Your **[micro.widgets.tab]** widget needs a collection of one or more **[view]** items.
 Each view becomes a single tabview, and
 needs at least a **[name]** and a **[widgets]** collection.
 The name becomes the name of your view, and also the text of the buttons
 that allows you to change the active view.
 The **[widgets]** collection, becomes the content of your views.

-All other arguments to your **[view]** becomes appended into the main container widget of your specific view.
+All other arguments to your **[view]**, are appended into the main container widget of your specific view.
 Below is a screenshot of how the above code will end up appearing on your site.

 ![alt screenshot](screenshots/screenshot-6.png)